mebeim/aoc/2021/README.md

         for x in range(min(ax, bx), max(ax, bx) + 1):
             yield x, ay

-    # Ignore anything else that is no an horizontal or vertical line, if we
+    # Ignore anything else that is not a horizontal or vertical line, if we
     # don't return anything the generator will just stop immediately.
 ```